rytsikau/ee.Yrewind/README.md

 ##### [**` -start=-[minutes], -start=+[minutes] `**](#)
 ##### [**` -start=beginning, -start=wait `**](#)

-The parameter specifies the point in time from which to save the stream.
-If this parameter is missing, the program records a livestream in real time, starting from the moment the program starts.
+This parameter specifies the point in time from which to save the stream.
+It is calculated relative to the moment the program was started (displayed in the first line).
+If the parameter is absent, the program records the livestream in real time.

 To download the time interval from 7:10AM to 8:10AM on July 15, 2020:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -start=20200715:0710